v-research/edu/cybersecurity_2022/README-2.md

 - Check the status of the files: `git status`
 - Create a new local branch: `git checkout -b <branch>`
 - Add the new branch to the online repo (remote): `git push origin <branch>`

+## Lesson 2 - Build a Login System with Auth0
+Writing a login system is not an easy task.
+In the [first module](./README.md) we understood the basic concpets of cybersecurity applied to a database system, and we studied how to securely connect to a PostgreSQL database server, using the PostgreSQL default client.
+PostgreSQL provided us with a login system (even based on certificates) and we *used* it to securely connect and then securely communicate with the database server.
+We now explore how to build our own login system and how to secrely access not just data but *services*.

+With a service, in the Web domain, we communicate via HTTP(S) protocol, sending HTTP requests (which are structured data) to software programs (called *service*) that receives, manipulate, and eventually output data.
+PostgreSQL works similarly, there is a client that connects to a service that accepts network requests (not necessarily HTTP request but TCP using other application layer protocols such as the `PGSQL` protocol).
+The client then sends data to a service that elaborates those data (usually producing SQL queries for the database), and outputs a response.

+We now want to build a service that accepts authenticated requests and, in turn, we need to build an authentication system (a.k.a. a login system).
+We don't want to reinvent the wheel so we use [Auth0.com](https://www.auth0.com) instead of building an authentication system from scratch.